 Don’t let seeing the truth about yourself leave you feeling hopeless.
 This is where hope begins!
 In seeing ourselves for who we really are, we see the marvelous grace of God.
 Roy says, “in the face of Jesus Christ, marred for us, we see that God is not against the sinner, but for him; that He is not his enemy but his Friend; that in Christ He has not set new and unattainable standards, but has come to offer forgiveness, peace and new life to those who have fallen down on every standard there is.”
 Jesus Christ is the One who meets God’s standard in us.

 Here are some things to meditate on throughout this week.
 If you don’t have time to journal your answers, I encourage you to read the Scriptures for each day and meditate on the questions below.
 God’s truth is full of application and He will bring things to your mind as you are in His Word.

-- Day 3: Read 1 John 3.
-Write down everything you learn about God’s love and abiding in Christ.
+Today we are going to read 1 John 3.
+Write down everything you learn about God’s love, abiding in Christ and sin.
 Keep in mind that when John talks about “practicing” sin, he is talking about sinning all the time with no real conviction and repentance (change of mind and heart).
 He is not referring to when we trip and stumble in our daily struggle (1 John 1:9 tells us what to do about that).

-- Day 5: Read 1 John 5.
+- As we close out the week, read 1 John 5.
 What do you learn about belief, victory, truth and lies?